Combined Motor Holdings

-The company's headquarters are located in Umhlanga, north of Durban in KwaZulu-Natal, South Africa.
+Combined Motor Holdings Limited (CMH) is a South African automotive investment holding company.
+Headquartered in uMhlanga, KwaZulu-Natal, the company is listed on the JSE Limited.

 History

 Combined Motor Holdings was founded by Jebb McIntosh and Maldwyn Zimmerman in 1976.
 The company began as a Chevrolet and Datsun franchise motor dealership, based in KwaZulu-Natal.

 In 1987, Combined Motor Holdings was listed on the Johannesburg Stock Exchange.

 In 1999, Combined Motor Holdings acquired the franchise for the international vehicle rental groups National and Alamo and restructured the companies as National Alamo within Combined Motor Holdings.
 In 2008, CMH restructured its car rental business again, registering the subsidiary First Car Rental and also acquiring a service contract to operate the Germany-based, Sixt rent a car, in South Africa.

 In 2006, Thebe Investment Corporation, a Black Economic Empowerment company based in South Africa, acquired a 15% stake in Combined Motor Holdings for R294 million, the equivalent of R93 per share.

-Company structure

-CMH has five primary areas of business, including:
+Operations